fokrul511/fokrul511/README.md

 ###

-<p align="left">I am Fokrul Islam.
+I am <strong>Fokrul Islam</strong>.
 I'm currently working on Mobile Development.
-As mobile app devleoper I use Flutter which is a framework for cross platform native app development and I really love it.</p>
+As mobile app devleoper I use <strong>[Flutter](https://flutter.dev/)</strong> which is a framework for cross platform native app development and I really love it.

 ###